Naagar/Missing_Traffic_Sign/README.md

 ### Task 1:

-To train the detection model or test using pretrained weights for YoloV8 detection model run the ` python m4mts_task_1.py `
+To train the detection model or test using pretrained weights for YoloV8 detection model run the:

+` python m4mts_task_1.py
+`
+or
+`cls_c4mts_task_2.py
+`

 ### Task 2: